ChowNUSISS/task-manager/README.md

 ## Manual testing checklist

-1. Confirm the six CKP seed tasks appear on a fresh launch.
+1. Confirm the six tasks appear on a fresh launch.
 2. Select each status filter and verify the visible tasks change.
 3. Add a task and confirm the form resets.
 4. Reload the browser and confirm the new task remains.